smf8/path-of-learning/go/README.md

 Recourses I used for starting go

-As I began to learning go right after finishing My "Fundamentals of Programming in C" course in AUT.
-It might be a good recommendation to be familiar with C when starting Golang.
+As I began learning go right after finishing My "Fundamentals of Programming in C" course in AUT.
+It might be a good perk to be familiar with C when starting Golang.

 However, I used websites listed below in my path of working with go: